Do you mind getting your hands dirty? Or do you appreciate the feel of clay in your hands knowing that something beautiful will evolve? Try this:

 A master class presented by artist Jacqui Doyle Schneider will give a step-by-step view of throwing pottery and using the tools to create ceramic vessels, each uniquely different.
 "Steps from a Lump of Clay into a Carved and Pierced Vessel" will show attendees up-close and personal how it is done and offer the opportunity to participate and touch.
 Doyle Schneider is a very engaging person who will get her audience involved.

-The class, which starts at 4:45 p.m. on Tuesday, Jan.
-24 in the OCTC Great Room 101 in Kaplan Hall, gives an overview of the process.
+The class is POSTPONED until Tuesday, April 18, 2017 at 4:45 p.m. and was originally scheduled to start at 4:45 p.m. on Tuesday, Jan.
+24. In the OCTC Great Room 101 in Kaplan Hall, the master class gives an overview of the process.
 Attendees will be able to view the finished products as this class complements the "Then and Now: Thrown Pottery over 35 years by Jacqui Doyle Schneider" exhibit nearby in the glass vitrine cases in the Foyer of the Mindy Ross Gallery.

 The pottery wheel will be set up and while Doyle Schneider demonstrates throwing the vessel, she will be explaining why and how she chooses that particular shape.
 The artist will discuss the steps she goes through to throw and then invite attendees to try.
 Those choosing to take advantage of this hands-on opportunity must put on an apron because the process as she describes, “is going to get messy.”